raventheanalyst/SQL/README.md

 <h3> 💡Projects</h3>
 <p>Here's a list of projects included in this repository:</p>
 <p></p>
 <p>1.
-[80 Cereal] (                )  - A fun data analysis project on gaining insights and analyzing a dataset of 80 different cereals from 7 manufacturers containing data about customer ratings and nutrient groups.
+[80 Cereal] ([https://github.com/raventheanalyst/SQL/tree/main/80CerealSQL](url)         )  - A fun data analysis project on gaining insights and analyzing a dataset of 80 different cereals from 7 manufacturers containing data about customer ratings and nutrient groups.
 If you’re a cereal lover, beware! </p>
 <p></p>
-<p> [8 Week SQL Challenge: Case Study #1 - Dann'y Diner - A SQL case study project created by Danny Ma.
+<p>2.
+[8 Week SQL Challenge: Case Study #1 - Danny's Diner] - A SQL case study project created by Danny Ma.
 First of 8 projects.
 The goal is to use SQL queries to answer questions about customer spending, visitation, and menu items. </p>
 <p></p>
 <p>Feel free to explore each project folder to learn more about the datasets used, the SQL queries written, and the conclusions drawn.</p>
 <p></p>